vsirotin/si-units/README.md

 to the apostrophe characters on the keyboard (UTF-8 code U+0027).
 To use it, you better copy it directly from this example.

+**Please note: such identifiers currently work only on Jvm platform.**

 Most derived units can be derived from Based Units or from other Derived Units in different ways.
 Look at the example of Tesla: